Connect with others who understand.

 • Inability to sit still for very long

 All these can make dating difficult for different reasons.
-For instance, both having low energy and feeling like you can’t sit still may limit the activities you want to participate in.
+For instance, having low energy or feeling like you can’t sit still may limit the activities you want to participate in.

 You can overcome these challenges in your dating life, but it helps to think about them first.
 That way, when you encounter an issue, it won’t be entirely unexpected.
 You’ll be in a better place to address it with yourself and the person you’re dating.